Blogs are a lot like bands…

 It’s a tough question to answer because the answer usually isn’t what people want to hear.

-While there are tips and tricks to increase your traffic by writing really popular posts, the reality is that writing a popular post isn’t what you should be focusing on.
+While there are tips and tricks to increase your traffic, the reality is that writing a popular post isn’t what you should be focusing on.
 You should be focusing on figuring out how you can stay committed to your blog for the long-term.

 People that stick with things for the long-term usually find success.
 Especially if they’re consistently improving.